 Municipal Depots & Events Program Information

-Ontario’s municipalities are the main focus for managing residential waste streams, and many have chosen to give their residents the opportunity to dispose of the five materials in the Orange Drop Program (MHSW).
+Ontario’s municipalities are the main focus for managing residential waste streams, and many have chosen to give their residents the opportunity to dispose of the two materials in the Orange Drop Program (MHSW).
 To provide these collection services, municipalities enter into agreements with Stewardship Ontario, and must adhere to collection site standards.
 Municipalities may choose to collect Orange Drop materials (MHSW) at permanent depots (year-round or seasonal), at special one day collection events, or both.
 Some municipalities have residency restrictions in place and can only collect from local residents.

 Stewardship Ontario meets regularly with the Municipal MHSW Advisory Committee, made up of members from the Regional Public Works Commission of Ontario, the Association of Municipalities of Ontario and the Municipal Waste Association, to discuss current issues and opportunities for improvement.

 Following successful pilot projects in 2012 we are rolling out a new Curbside Battery Collection Program.
 For more information about this program, please view our Curbside Battery Collection Program Guidebook.

 Depots mostly operate at municipal waste transfer stations, but could also be at other municipally or privately operated locations.

 Depots receive payment for each hour of operation: